-January 2014 : He publishes his first book, “Vietnam, Mosaic of Contrasts», collection of 150 photographs depicting the country’s diversity.
-Best-seller in Vietnam, the book is sold in 29 countries.
+Réhahn publishes his first book, “Vietnam, Mosaic of Contrasts”, a collection of 150 photographs depicting the country’s diversity.
+A bestseller in Vietnam, the book is sold in 29 other countries as well.

-October 2014 : Réhahn captures the photo “Best Friends» where Kim Luan, a 6 years old M’nong girl, is praying to an elephant.
-Thanks to the press agency Caters in New York, it was published in more than 25 countries, and made the cover of several prestigious magazines such as Conde Nast Traveler, The Times and National Geographic, to name a few.
+Réhahn captured the photo “Best Friends”, which shows a 6-year-old M’nong girl praying to an elephant.
+Thanks to the press agency Caters in New York, it was published in more than 25 countries and was featured on the cover of prestigious magazines such as Condé Nast Traveler, The Times and National Geographic, among others.

-October 2015 : The last copy of “Best Friends” (1 x 1.5 m) is sold for 17.000 $ to a collector from Amsterdam, thus making it the most expensive photograph sold in Vietnam.
-(Forbes Vietnam).
+The last copy of “Best Friends” (1 x 1.5 m) sold for $17,000 USD to a collector from Amsterdam making it the most expensive photograph ever sold in Vietnam (Forbes Vietnam).

-November 2015 : The second volume of “Vietnam, Mosaic of Contrasts, Volume II» met with great success with more than 500 copies being sold in the first month.
+The second volume of “Vietnam, Mosaic of Contrasts, Volume II” is met with great success.
+More than 500 copies are sold within the first month.

-January 2016 : Réhahn is ranked the second most popular French photographer of the web.
-(Source: www.xxlpix.net).
+Réhahn was ranked the second most popular French photographer on the web by the photography website, XXLPix.net.

-The photo “Hidden Smile” officially enters the permanent collection of the Vietnamese Women’s Museum in Hanoi in the presence of Madame Xong, the 78 year old model of the photo.
+The photo “Hidden Smile” officially entered the permanent collection of the Vietnamese Women’s Museum in Hanoi in the presence of Madame Xong, the 78-year-old model of the photo.

 “Échappées Belles”, a popular French travel program on France 5 network, followed along with Réhahn on a photographic voyage and introduced his work to his home nation.
 This marked an important step in his career; his work has since become highly sought after amongst French and European Fine Art collectors.